winitzki/scall/tutorial/programming_dhall.md

 The curried form is often convenient for practical programming with Church-encoded values.
 However, the type `∀(r : Type) → (F r → r) → r` is more suitable for studying and proving the general properties of Church encodings.

-Historical note: The curried form of the Church encoding is also known as the **Boehm-Berarducci encoding**.
+The curried form of the Church encoding is also known as the **Boehm-Berarducci encoding**.
 See [this discussion by O. Kiselyov](https://okmij.org/ftp/tagless-final/course/Boehm-Berarducci.html) for more details.

 ## Working with Church-encoded data